 Burford Capital Limited was formed and registered in the Bailiwick of Guernsey on 11 September 2009.

-Burford has throughout its history adopted and complied with the Finance Sector Code of Corporate Governance issued by the Guernsey Financial Services Commission (the “Code”), and our compliance has been the subject of regular reporting to, and oversight by, the Burford Board.
+Burford has throughout its history adopted and complied with the Guernsey Finance Sector Code of Corporate Governance (the “Code”), and our compliance has been the subject of regular reporting to, and oversight by, the Board.
+A summary of Burford’s compliance aligned with the Code’s provisions includes:

 - Collective Responsibility of the Directors: Burford’s directors are experienced and collectively well-versed in the legislative and regulatory environment in which Burford operates.
 They are provided with relevant information in a timely manner (including a daily business update) and kept abreast of relevant information so that they can discharge their duties.
 The Board has overall responsibility for Burford’s governance, strategy, risk management and key policies and engages in robust scrutiny of the business and its investment portfolios.
 The Board regularly evaluates its own performance and discusses improvements to its structure and processes.